Cataract Surgery Overland Park, KS

 Payment in full is required at the time of service.
 We accept cash, check, Visa, MasterCard, Discover, and American Express.
 We do not provide financing in-house for elective IOL upgrades but financing arrangements can be made through CareCredit.
 CareCredit offers a full range of payment plans so you can find one that works best for you.
 With the popular ‘Deferred Interest’ plans, there are no interest charges if you pay your balance in full within the specified time period.
 CareCredit offers 12, 18, or 24-month plan options with low monthly payments available.
 You apply online and your specific rates will depend on your credit rating.
 The process is simple and you will have a credit determination quickly.
 Our surgical counselors can provide you information about Care Credit and help guide you through the process.

 At Cavanaugh Eye Center, we believe patient education is vital to the success of our procedures and the happiness of our patients.
-We spend a tremendous amount of time, effort, and expense to ensure that our patients are well informed so we hope this document has been helpful to you in preparing for cataract surgery.
+We spend a tremendous amount of time, effort, and expense to ensure that our patients are well informed so we hope this document has been helpful to you in preparing for cataract surgery in Overland Park, KS.
 We look forward to meeting you at your consultation and thank you in advance for trusting your surgical care to us!